The Weather in Spain

 The Climate in Spain

 Spain lies in the temperate zone and its climate is determined by its unusual world position.
-The continental land mass and high mountainous terrain produces one of the most diverse climates in Europe.
+The continental landmass and high mountainous terrain produce one of the most diverse climates in Europe.

 To the north of this range lies rainy Spain, this includes the Basque Country, Cantabria, Asturias and Galicia.
 This region has a maritime climate with only slight variations in temperature.